Not just a drop in the bucket: the spillover effects of affirmative action.

 Boosting patience for poverty reduction: a field experiment in Malawi.

 Is it possible to develop patience in parents?
-If so, how does that translate into investments in children?
+If so, how does that translate to investments in children?
 I run a large randomized-control-trial with 2,413 mothers in Malawi to answer those questions.
 In collaboration with a Malawi NGO, I designed a set of trainings to increase the participants' future-orientation, through a mixture of visualization and goal-setting exercises.

-Status: Intervention completed.
-Endline data collection coming soon.
+Status: Intervention and endline data collection completed.

 Parent-bias (with Guilherme Lichand).

 When offered commitment against within-household reallocation, parent-biased subjects demand it significantly more than other subjects, including involving children in future decision-making.
+Our findings provide a new explanation for under-investments in children and inform a range of new instruments to address it -- from school meals to earmarked savings accounts.

 Status: Field work completed.
 Working Paper coming soon.